PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Experiments

-\paragraph*{Real-world Experiment Setup} We deployed our algorithm on the AIRBOT Play robotic arm, a lightweight, compact, six-degree-of-freedom manipulator.
-To generate input point clouds, we utilized an ORBBEC Femto Bolt camera for RGB-D data.
-An INSPIRE-ROBOTS EG2-4C gripper is used as the end effector.
+We implemented our algorithm on the AIRBOT Play robotic arm, a compact six-degree-of-freedom manipulator.
+To capture RGB-D data, we used an ORBBEC Femto Bolt camera.
+The system's end effector is an INSPIRE-ROBOTS EG2-4C gripper.

-The experimental setup involves ten object categories, with five categories seen during training and five unseen during training, as shown in \cref{fig:setups}(a).
-To test \method's adaptability, we constructed five scenes featuring different environmental features, including edges, walls, slopes, slots, and a \textit{Multi} scene that integrated all four features, shown in \cref{fig:setups}(b)-(f). \cref{fig:manipulation} illustrates the pre-grasping and grasping manipulations, along with the corresponding pre-grasping affordance maps generated by our algorithm.
+The experimental arrangement included ten object categories, split into five known and five unknown categories during training, as depicted in \cref{fig:setups}(a).
+To assess the adaptability of \method, we designed five distinct scenes incorporating various environmental features: edges, walls, slopes, slots, and a \textit{Multi} scene combining all features, illustrated in \cref{fig:setups}(b)-(f). \cref{fig:manipulation} demonstrates both the pre-grasping and grasping manipulations executed by the system, including the generated pre-grasping affordance maps.